SychicBoy/NETReactorSlayer/README.md

 | `--no-pause` | Close CLI immediately after deobfuscation | &nbsp; &nbsp; &nbsp;&nbsp; False |
 | `--verbose` | Verbose mode | &nbsp; &nbsp; &nbsp;&nbsp; False |

-### Usage:
-Just drag and drop target obfuscated assembly on it.

 ### Known Issues:
-- If target assembly not working after deobfuscation try using `--preserve-all` and/or `--keep-max-stack` command(s).
+- If target file is not working after deobfuscation try using `--preserve-all` and/or `--keep-max-stack` command(s).

 - Since **.NETReactorSlayer** does not yet have the ability to de-virtualize virtualized functions, if the target protected assembly contains virtualized functions, **.NETReactorSlayer** may fail to de-obfuscate some protections such as string encryption and control flow.